Tactition/Advanced-File-Share-Bot/README.md

 - `/broadcast` - Send message to all users (Owner only)
 - `/stats` - Check bot statistics (Owner only)
 - `/users` - Count active users
+- `/stats` : By This Command You Can Check Your Bot Stats [Owner Only Command]
+- `/users` : how many are using the bot
+- `/article` - Generate long-form content
+- `/quote `- Get instant inspiration

 ### Clone Bot Commands